hjgode/keytoggleboot/trunk/KeyToggleBoot/ReadMe.txt

 Tested with 700 color and CN3 / WM5, CN50 / WM 6.1

 == History ==
+  3.4.0		added FindMe alarm function
+			if alarm is enabled by registry, the device will issue alarm beeps after the idle timeout (default 5 minutes).
+Every key release restarts the idle timeout.
+			If device is on AC power, there will be no alarm, the idle time will simply restart.
+			If alarm is active, only the HangUp (F3, PhoneEnd) key will stop the alarm.
+Other keys have no effect on the already active alarm.

   3.3.5		explicit check for 0 or 1 (nothing else matters) in CN50_Shutdown() and ResetPocketPC()

   3.3.5		fixed ReadReg for ...Parms reading